-Some people use daily controller medications for EIB.
+Some people use daily controller medicines for EIB.
 If you do, make sure you take it exactly as instructed.

-Think about exercising indoors if it is very cold or if pollution levels are high.
+Think about exercising indoors if it is very cold or if pollution or allergen levels are high.

 If you do exercise outside during cold weather, wear a scarf over your mouth and nose.
 Some people also use a special device or mask to exercise outdoors when it is very cold.